 Department of Dental Anesthesiology

 Dental anesthesiology is the discipline in dentistry that manages pain and anxiety through the use of local anesthesia, sedation, and general anesthesia.
-In the United States, more patients experience local, sedation or general anesthesia at the dentist’s office than anywhere in the health care system.
+In the United States, more patients receive local anesthesia, sedation or general anesthesia at the dentist’s office than anywhere in the health care system.

 The Department of Dental Anesthesiology educates graduate, predoctoral, and dental hygiene students in the management of pain, fear, and anxiety associated with dental treatment.
 The department also serves clinics throughout the school by providing a broad array of anesthesia services for general clinic patients and patients with special needs and acts as first-responders for medical emergencies occurring within the school.

 Faculty in the department are dentist anesthesiologists trained to provide the entire spectrum of anesthetic services ranging from local anesthesia through general anesthesia for a wide range of dental and surgical procedures.

 The Department of Dental Anesthesiology offers a CODA accredited three-year residency program for qualified graduates who wish to obtain a certificate in dental anesthesiology.
 The major goal of the program is to train dentist anesthesiologists in all areas of pain and anxiety control techniques used in dentistry.
 Upon completion of the residency program, graduates are well prepared to take the American Dental Board of Anesthesiology examination for Board Certification.
 Dentist anesthesiologists have a myriad of practice opportunities, which include the provision of anesthesia services for a multitude of patient needs.
 They are also trained educators able to pursue careers in dental anesthesiology education.